MARKET SNAPSHOT: Dow's 8-week Rally In Jeopardy As Tax-delay Concerns Spook Investors

 Also read:Disney to charge 'substantially' less than Netflix for streaming (http://www.marketwatch.com/story/disney-to-charge-substantially-less-than-netflix-for-streaming-plans-new-star-wars-content-2017-11-09)

-Nvidia Corp.(NVDA) shares picked up 3.5% after the graphic chip maker's quarterly results out late Thursday (http://www.marketwatch.com/story/nvidia-earnings-roar-past-street-estimates-but-shares-struggle-for-direction-2017-11-09) topped Wall Street estimates.
+Nvidia Corp.(NVDA) shares rose 6% after the graphic chip maker's quarterly results out late Thursday (http://www.marketwatch.com/story/nvidia-earnings-roar-past-street-estimates-but-shares-struggle-for-direction-2017-11-09) topped Wall Street estimates.
 With the day's advance, the stock has more than doubled over the course of 2017 thus far.
+The PHLX Semiconductor Index rose 0.6% on the day, helping to push the Nasdaq into slightly positive territory.

 J.C.
 Penney Co.Inc.
 (JCP) rallied nearly 13% after the department store retailer reported third-quarter revenue that came in above analyst forecasts (http://www.marketwatch.com/story/j-c-penney-shares-soar-after-revenue-same-store-sales-beat-2017-11-10).
 It also reported an adjusted net loss that was narrower than had been expected.